jacob-leider/Simple-UDP-Chat-Application/README.md

 ## Running

 In any UNIX environment, run a server by specifying a port for the server to run on.
 To run a client, specify the IP address of the server as well as the port.
+For more detail on the formatting of command line arguments, see the "Command Line Arguments" section.

 ****Running the Server:**** &nbsp;&nbsp; $ ./server \<PORT\>

 ****Running a Client:**** &nbsp;&nbsp; $ ./client \<SERVER-IP\> \<PORT\>

+## Usage

+Once a client is running, simply type a message followed by [RETURN].
+The message will be displayed to all active clients preceded by the sender's IP address and port number.
+Kill the process running the client to exit the program.

 ## Command Line Arguments